-- In most cases, younger children inhale a non-irritating, medicated air through a mask that covers the nose and mouth.
+- In most cases, younger children inhale a medicated air through a mask that covers the nose and mouth.
 Your child may choose a scent for the mask.
-After 1 to 2 minutes, your child will be asleep.
-After your child is asleep, an intravenous (IV) catheter will be placed so fluids and medicines may be given. - Older children, adults, and some children with medical problems may need IV medicines to "go to sleep" instead of the air.
+After 1 to 2 minutes, your child will be asleep (anesthetized).
+After your child is anesthetized, an intravenous (IV) catheter will be placed so fluids and medicines may be given. - Older children, adults, and some children with medical problems may need IV medicines to "go to sleep" instead of the air.
 You may or may not get the chance to choose what you would like depending on the situation.
-The anesthesiologist will make the final decision based on what is safest and discuss it with you.

-- Medicines that numb the procedure or surgery site

-• A member of the anesthesia team will stay with the patient during the entire procedure or surgery to watch vital signs.
+The anesthesiologist will make the final decision based on what is safest and discuss it with you. - A member of the anesthesia team will stay with the patient during the entire procedure or surgery to watch vitals signs.